List of Tron (franchise) characters: Bit

-The Bit is a representation of a bit (binary digit), and as such can only provide yes and no (1,0) answers to questions, though which it conveys emotions.
-It has a limited role in the film, acting as a companion to Clu and Flynn; though intended to have a more extensive role, it only had two minutes of screentime due to scheduling reasons.
+The Bit is a representation of a binary digit, and as such can provide only yes (1) or no (0) answers to questions, through which it conveys emotional states.
+It has a limited role in the film, acting as a companion to Clu and Flynn; though intended to have a more extensive role, it had only two minutes of screentime due to scheduling reasons.
 Despite this, the co-creators of Max Headroom, in their book Creative Computer Graphics, called it "one of the most memorable characters in the film."
 At the time of the film's release, the character represented an innovative use of vector graphics and morphing.

 Physically, the Bit was represented by a blue polyhedral shape that alternated between the compound of dodecahedron and icosahedron and the small triambic icosahedron, the first stellation of the icosahedron.
-When it answers "yes", it changes into a yellow octahedron, and when it answers "no", it changes into a red 35th stellation of an icosahedron; these resemble prismatic forms or "3-D versions" of the Latin letters 'O' and 'X', respectively.
+When it answers "yes", it changes into a yellow octahedron, and when it answers "no", it changes into a red second stellation of an icosahedron; these resemble prismatic forms or "3-D versions" of the Latin letters 'O' and 'X', respectively.